Department of Aeronautics and Astronautics

-I am a research specialist in the Interactive Robotics Group at MIT.
+I am a PhD student in the Interactive Robotics Group at MIT.

 I am interested in developing algorithms to teach each agent in a team to physically collaborate with previously unknown teammates in order to achieve synergies and eliminate conflicts.
 In particular, my project is about enabling robots to interpret and predict human behavior, make decisions to achieve optimal joint utility, and execute its physical plan in a fluent and non-intrusive way, especially in factory settings.